 Savara Inc. (together with its subsidiaries "Savara," the "Company," "we" or "us") is a clinical-stage biopharmaceutical company focused on rare respiratory diseases.
 The Company's lead program, molgramostim nebulizer solution ("molgramostim"), a novel inhaled biologic, is a granulocyte-macrophage colony-stimulating factor in Phase 3 development for autoimmune pulmonary alveolar proteinosis ("aPAP").
-The Company and its wholly-owned subsidiaries operate in one segment with its principal office in Austin, Texas.
+The Company and its wholly-owned subsidiaries operate in one segment with its principal office in Austin, Texas, though a significant portion of employees work remotely.